mrricardom/Joystix/README.md

 ## Post-MVP

 Some Post-MVP goals for Joystix includes:
+- Add a feature to comprehensive library where users can add to their own library
-- change rating on the comprehensive library to be an average of all ratings, and to be stars
+- Change rating on the comprehensive library to be an average of all ratings, and to be stars
-- add market icon to link to a page where you can buy the game
+- Add market icon to link to a page where you can buy the game
-- change the favicon
+- Change the favicon to a joystick
-- add a "send to a friend" link
+- Add a "send to a friend" link to entries

 ***